modifications > Balance Shaft Delete

 Although it hasn't been proven, there have been several Focus RS engine failures where connecting rods have busted through the engine case or oil pan.
 No firm evidence has been shown that the balance shafts contributed to the failure, but some think that they might.
 The assembly is heavy (~12 lb), and it adds parasitic drag to the crankshaft.
 Deleting the balance shaft assembly will free up some horsepower and lighten the front end of my RS (which needs all the help it can get at 60% front weight distribution).

 I chose the Massive Speed System balance shaft delete kit.
 It includes a bolt and plug assembly to shut off the oil supply that fed the OE balance shaft assembly.
 Also included in the kit is a replacement oil pan baffle assembly that replaces the original.
 It keeps a pocket of oil around the RS oil pickup to prevent oil starvation due to high g cornering (like on Hoosier slicks).
 After the balance shaft assembly is deleted, the RS will require additional oil capacity.
-Instead of the original 5.7 quarts, you will need to an additional 0.5 quart (or more).
+Instead of the original 5.7 quarts of oil, you will need to run 6.5 quarts total.
 Check your dipstick as your mileage may vary.

 - Massive Speed System Balance Shaft Delete Kit (MassiveSpeedSystem.com)